skggm/skggm/_pages/skggm-writeup.md

 where $$l(\Sigma_{\mathrm{S}}, \Theta^{*})$$ is the log-likelihood between the estimate and the sample covariance and $$\mid\Theta^{*}\mid$$ is sparsity of the inverse covariance estimate.
 The parameter $$\gamma$$ penalizes larger graphs.
 When $$\gamma = 0$$, (\ref{eqn:ebic}) reduces to the conventional Bayesian information crieteria.

 `QuicGraphLassoEBIC` is provided as a convenience class to use _EBIC_ for model selection.
-The parameters are similar to the classes described above with the addition of `gamma`.
+This class computes a path of estimates and selects the model that minimizes the _EBIC_ criteria.
+We omit showing the interface here as it is similar to the classes described above with the addition of `gamma`.

 An example ... is shown in...
 The EBIC selector tends to bias toward a sparser result, often leading to a subgraph of the true underlying graph.  ...